edHelper.com

 Orangutans

 2 Orangutans have long, reddish brown hair.
 They grow to about 4.5 feet tall and weigh up to 220 pounds.
-Orangutans' arms are longer than their legs; hence, orangutans can touch the ground with their hands even as they are in a stand-up position.
+Orangutans' arms are longer than their legs; hence, orangutans can touch the ground with their hands even as they are in a standing position.
 Interestingly, orangutans' hands look just like our hands, and their feet look just like their hands.
 Since orangutans practically have four hands, they can swing from one tree to another using both their hands and feet!
 Orangutans spend most of their time in trees.
 When they do come down to the ground, they walk awkwardly.

 Paragraphs 4 to 7: